tanisha03/a11y/README.md

 ```
 git clone https://github.com/tanisha03/a11y.git
 ```
-Just view each of the index.html files in each folders on your local browser to have a look at the accessible UI components.
+Just view the index.html files in each folders on your local browser to have a look at the accessible UI components.
+It does not require any local server setup.

 ## Contributing